-Opera ational solutions outcome - sure seamless and efficient transport services and cargo flows the transport and ations management as well as the routing and booking options, will be - formed from a fragmented and national or stakeholder specific approach to an national/European comprehensive system approach, meeting the shippers rements of a flexible, dynamic and reliable transport offer, which can be easily - sed and booked.
-This is including the entire freight chain, in particular • Planning • Seamless, aligned and eased planning of rail freight services via integrated cross-border timetable planning, management and path ordering systems covering all planning horizons and especially the specific needs of ad-hoc services • Integrated/connected slot planning and booking functionalities for last mile services • Operation • O Dynamic dispatching tools including cross-border and last mile operations.
-Innovative, smart and harmonized concepts for (cross- border) operations and concepts for an efficient and effective resources management in case of deviations, and reduced response time for ad-hoc European paths request/re-planning Intermodal monitoring and prediction systems \circ Improvement of operation across borders and areas/stakeholders (main line, connection line, yards/terminals) by increased accuracy of predictions (e.g. ETA) and target times leading to a significant significantly decrease average transportation time; • Standardized European Railway Checkpoints at border crossings or other operational stop over points, digitalization of manual processes • Innovative, smart and harmonized process for technical wagon inspections (e.g. additional inspections at borders for non-ATTI trains) Multi country licensed loco driver • cross-border management reducing time for train preparation in particular at border crossings (ATTI, inspections, multi-license loco driver) Management (Selling (Beeking • Management/Selling/Booking Seamless multimodal integration with easy access to (intermodal) rail service þt eig Fully digital European customer solutions (services, interfaces) as well as solutions for multimodal transport planning and booking platforms Seamless rail freight to integrate rail freight in modern supply chains, as easy as it is to offer s ra and order a multimodal passenger journey; seamless & harmonized ess data exchange of railway checkpoints for smooth European rail freight operation Seá 0 II Table 30 - Impact of the application of the output from FA5 work in operations
+- Dynamic dispatching tools including cross-border and last mile operations.
+Innovative, smart and harmonized concepts for (crossborder) operations and concepts for an efficient and effective resources management in case of deviations, and reduced response time for ad-hoc European paths request/re-planning - Intermodal monitoring and prediction systems - Improvement of operation across borders and areas/stakeholders (main line, connection line, yards/terminals) by increased accuracy of predictions (e.g. ETA) and target times leading to a significant significantly decrease average transportation time; - Standardized European Railway Checkpoints at border crossings or other operational stop over points, digitalization of manual processes - Innovative, smart and harmonized process for technical wagon inspections (e.g. additional inspections at borders for non-ATTI trains) - o Multi country licensed loco driver - cross-border management reducing time for train preparation in particular at border crossings (ATTI, inspections, multi-license loco driver)

+Management/Selling/Booking

+- Seamless multimodal integration with easy access to (intermodal) rail service - Fully digital European customer solutions (services, interfaces) as well as solutions for multimodal transport planning and booking platforms to integrate rail freight in modern supply chains, as easy as it is to offer and order a multimodal passenger journey; seamless & harmonized data exchange of railway checkpoints for smooth European rail freight operation

+Table 29 - Impact of the application of the output from FA5 work in operations